andrejoshua/swapi-info/README.md

   be persistent.
 - There is a usage of widget scaler, specifically on character_detail page.
 In order to scale the image larger for smaller devices.
+- SWAPI does not offer search functionality, so as for 25 September 2023, the search functionality will depend on retrieved data.
+Also for now, in order to not break the characters data, this will not have pagination functionality

 Issues found: